kanishka-coder0809/tds-project-1/README.md

-# LLM Code Deployment Project
+# LLM Code Deployment Project- TDS Project 1

 ## Overview
 This project builds, deploys, and updates apps using a Large Language Model (LLM).
 It handles requests, generates code, deploys to GitHub Pages, and revises the app based on evaluation feedback.